Who is Pressler and Pressler?

 Should I contact or pay Pressler & Pressler, LLP?

-Nothing good can come from contacting a debt collection law firm.
+It’s best to avoid speaking to a debt collection law firm on the phone.
 And making payments on the debt will reset the clock.
-So instead of helping your credit, it could make it worse.
-Of course, there are times when it’s best to just pay the collection account, especially if it’s new, and you’re certain that it’s legit.
+As a result, it could harm your credit rather than improve it.
+However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Pressler & Pressler, LLP for millions of clients nationwide.
+The most effective way to deal with Pressler & Pressler is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Pressler & Pressler, LLP on behalf of their clients.

 Will Pressler and Pressler, LLP sue me or garnish my wages?

-In their attempt to collect a debt, Pressler & Pressler may resort to litigation.
-However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
+It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Pressler and Pressler again.

 Is Pressler & Pressler hurting my credit score?